 Public Health England has produced an independent review showing that e-cigarettes have real potential for helping people to give up, and it found that e-cigarettes were about 95% less harmful than conventional cigarettes.
 Backing up this review, a landmark study published just days ago, and supported by the NHS, has concluded that vaping is ‘far safer than smoking’, after extensive long-term studies of real world smokers and former smokers.
 This study was funded by Cancer Research UK, and involved scientists from across the world.
 This is good news for those who are about to purchase Vapebox products after considering switching from cigarettes.

 It’s worth pointing out that e-cigarettes were actually developed in order to provide a safer alternative to smoking, so the results of these studies should come as no real surprise, however public perception in some quarters still hasn’t quite caught up with the latest facts.

-For a smoker who is trying to quit, e-cigarettes provide a nicotine replacement in the same way that patches and gum provide, but they also offer much more in terms of a smoking-like experience.
+For a smoker who is trying to quit, e-cigarettes provide a nicotine replacement in the same way that patches and gum provide, but they also offer much more in terms of a smoking-like experience through the use of different types of vape accessories.
 For many, that will provide a real boost to their chances of quitting permanently, which can only be a positive thing.